Translate this Page

 - Plastic jugs (milk, juice, etc.)

-- Plant pots (4-inch diameter or larger and made of rigid plastic.
-Thin, crinkly plastic pots are not accepted.)
+- Rigid plant pots (Thin, crinkly plastic pots are not accepted.)

 *Deposit plastic bottles can be recycled in your bin or, to collect deposit funds, take them to a BottleDrop Center or participating grocery store.